gurundoro/ttp_challenge/README.md

 ## Tech Talent Pipeline Challenge

-This is a fullstack app built with a Ruby on Rails backend and React.js Frontend.
+This is a fullstack app built with a Ruby on Rails backend and a React.js Frontend.

 ## User Stories